goschtl/zope/z3c.resourceinclude/trunk/README.txt

 Ordering
 --------

-Resources will be included in the order they're registered for inclusion; within an include-definition, order is respected only for resources of similar kind.
+Resources are included in the order they're registered; that is, the order in which the ZCML-directives are processed.

+Stylesheets are included before javascripts as per general recommendation.
+Kinetic stylesheets are included last.

 Merging
 -------

 When not in 'devmode', the resource collector will automatically merge resources, giving them a filename based on the contents (sha digest).
+This has the side effect that merged resources are set to never expire.